weserv/docs/docs/fit.md

 ## Contain <Badge type="info" text="&fit=contain" />

-Embed within both provided dimensions.
+Preserving aspect ratio, contain within both provided dimensions using “letterboxing” where necessary.
 The remaining space can be filled with a background color by using `&cbg=`.
 See [here](adjustment.md#background) for the supported color formats.

 More info: [Issue #80 - letterbox images that need to fit](https://github.com/weserv/images/issues/80).